ClusterLabs/PAF/Quick_Start-Debian-8.md

 # Quick Start Debian 8

-This quick start tutorial is based on Debian 8.4, using the `crm` cluster client.
+This quick start tutorial is based on Debian 8.4, using the `crmsh` cluster client.

 ## Repository setup